 2) Verify the ultimate beneficial owners (UBOs)

-Beneficial owner check discloses if the legal entity is used as a cover for money laundering or other illegal activities.
+Beneficial ownership check discloses the persons that actually control the legal entity.
 It requires to perform standard AML/KYC procedures.

 - Acquire company credentials;

 - Collect full and up-to-date information on the company’s ownership structure based on its corporate documents and external data sources;

-- Identify legal entities who have a percentage in shares or interests;
+- Identify legal entities and natural persons who have a percentage, directly or indirectly, in shares or interests in the company;

 - Reveal the total percentage of shares, management control, and ownership stake of every individual involved;